Haswanthobbina/fastapi-week3-rahaxr/README.md

 # fastapi-week3-rahaxr
-Week 3 Task – FastAPI "Hello World" (Quotes API)
+Week 3 Task – FastAPI (Quotes API)

 This task involves creating a FastAPI application that reads a list of quotes from a JSON file and returns them through a GET endpoint.